Select data table subsets based on multiple spatial criteria

-- Pass all records whose 3rd column (z; col = 2) lies within the given range or is NaN (use -s to skip NaN records).
+Pass all records whose 3rd column (z; col = 2) lies within the given range or is NaN (use -s to skip NaN records).
 If max is omitted then we test if z equals min instead.
 This means equality within 5 ULPs (unit of least precision; http://en.wikipedia.org/wiki/Unit_in_the_last_place).
 Input file must have at least three columns.
 To indicate no limit on min or max, specify a hyphen (-).
 If your 3rd column is absolute time then remember to supply -f2T.
-To specify another column, append +ccol, and to specify several tests just repeat the Z option as many times has you have columns to test.
-Note: when more than one Z option is given then the -Iz option cannot be used.
-In the case of multiple tests you may use these modifiers as well: a passes any record that passes at least one of your z tests [all tests must pass], and i reverses the tests to pass record with z value NOT in the given range.
+To specify another column, append +ccol, and to specify several tests just repeat the Z option as many times as you have columns to test.
+Note: When more than one Z option is given then the -Iz option cannot be used.
+In the case of multiple tests you may use these modifiers as well: +a passes any record that passes at least one of your z tests [Default is all tests must pass], and +i reverses the tests to pass record with z value NOT in the given range.
 Finally, if +c is not used then it is automatically incremented for each new -Z option, starting with 2.

 - -e[~]“pattern” | -e[~]/regexp/[i] (more …)